 “We see a great potential for TEN and we plan to strengthen it strategically and thematically.
 We are in the process of developing our strategic program and we believe that the Network could be of great value for regional cooperation and the region’s EU accession process.”

 Can you tell us a little something about Think for Europe Network, its purpose, projects, members?

 We started the network out of a real understanding that the countries of the region have a lot in common, both in terms of their strategic orientation towards EU membership and in terms of problems that we face in the accession process.
 We started off as three think tanks, not in order to apply for a specific project, but because we truly felt that we could strengthen our work and our impact by adding a strong regional dimension.
 Projects came only a year or two after we signed our joint agreement.
 Now we have one think tank member of the Network in each of the six WB countries, and we are proud that each of the members is a strong, renowned and independent think tank, working on multiple issues within the EU integration field.

 What is the role of your organization – CEP – within the Network?

-As one of the co-founders of the Network, CEP has assumed the role of the Network Secretariat.
+As one of the co-founders of the Network, European Policy Centre (CEP) has assumed the role of the Network Secretariat.
 We agreed early on that the TEN should have a stable secretariat, whereas there should be a governing body – TEN Council – with a rotating presidency.
 Currently, the Presidency of the Council is performed by our Macedonian member think tank – European Policy Institute – EPI.

 Can you tell us how the WeBER – EC funded project in 6 Western Balkan countries – fits into the TEN context?